jmacentee/Mage/README.md

 If the "success" button is clicked, it will toggle as highlighted.
 The user will be counted as a "success" when the "next round" or "game over" buttons are clicked.

 If the "fail" button is clicked, it will toggle as highlighted.
-A popup prompt will as "how many points do their loose".
+A popup prompt will as "tricks taken".
+The difference between their bid and their tricks taken is the points they loose.
 Those loss points will be recorded when the "next round" or "game over" buttons are clicked.
 There is no default value of the lost points.

 For each bid card, only one of the "fail" or "success" buttons can be clicked at a time.
 If the user makes a mistake and accidentally clicks the "success" they can correct this mistake by clicking the "fail" button, which will return the "success" button to an un-highlighted state.
 Similarly, if the user makes a mistake and accidentally clicks the "fail" they can correct this mistake by clicking the "success" button, which will return the "fail" button to an un-highlighted state.